 Raised in Pequannock, NJ, starting out, Jason would have bet his life that he would have been a professional Baseball Player.
 However, as time went on, it became clear that the 5' nothing, 165lb (soak and wet) athelete would not be a New York Yankee.
 Fortunately, Jason was lucky enough to be born into a family of many talents, and with parents who lead by example, he was able to extend his dreams to endeavors such as aviation and art.

 Jason decided after high school that he would invest in aviation college at Teterboro School of Aeronautics, and after graduating, decided to serve his country in the United States Air Force.
 In the USAF, he proudly served a four year term, which included tours in Operations Desert Storm and Southern Watch as an aerospace propulsion specialist.
-For Jason, working on the famed "U-2 Spyplane" with the great men and women of the 99th Reconnaissance Squadron was an absolute privilege.
+For Jason, working on the famed "U-2 Spyplane" with the great men and women of the 99th Reconnaissance Squadron as well as the famed Lockheed Martin Skunkworks team was an absolute privilege.
 Go Beale Bandits!

 Leaving the Air Force was a tough decision.
-Yet life, as it so often can do, pushed him to move on.
-Not long after, he was once again presented with a great opportunity to serve his country when he landed a job with Northrop Grumman as a Structures Specialist for the B-2 Stealth Bomber.
-This was a very pivotal time for Jason, for only a year and a half went by when the Government cut back operations, and he, along with thousands of other workers, were laid off.
+Yet life, as it so often can do, pushed him to move on as he was presented with a great opportunity to continue to serve his country when he was recruited by Northrop Grumman to work with Skunkworks on on projects like the B-2 Stealth Bomber.

 Moreover, the position allowed him little time to learn the latest skills necessary to survive in the real graphic design, web development world.
 Knowing this would one day haunt him if he stayed, Jason had to make the tough choice and said goodbye to the world of teaching.
 It was time to go out and practice what he preached!